zainibeats/truefa-py/docs/USER_GUIDE.md

 - **Offline Operation**: Generate codes without an internet connection
 - **Portable Mode**: Run the application without installation
 - **Vault Backup**: Export and back up your encrypted secrets

+## Security Features

+TrueFA-Py employs several layers of security to protect your authentication secrets:

+### Two-Layer Encryption

+1. **Master Password Layer**: Your master password is used with a random salt to derive an encryption key through PBKDF2 (100,000 iterations)
+2. **Secret Encryption Layer**: Each individual TOTP secret is encrypted with AES-GCM (Galois/Counter Mode), which provides both confidentiality and integrity protection

+### Key Security Features

+- **No Password Storage**: Your master password is never stored, only cryptographic derivatives
+- **Memory Protection**: Sensitive data is protected in memory when possible and zeroed when no longer needed
+- **Local-Only Operation**: No network communication for core operations, eliminating remote attack vectors
+- **Rust Implementation**: Critical cryptographic operations use a memory-safe Rust implementation
+- **Python Fallback**: Automatic fallback to secure Python implementations if needed

+### Secure Vault Design

+The vault storing your TOTP secrets:
+- Is encrypted at rest with strong encryption
+- Maintains data integrity through authenticated encryption
+- Prevents modification without the correct master password
+- Creates backups before critical operations to prevent data loss

+### Timeout Protection

+All cryptographic operations have timeout protection to prevent potential hanging issues, especially on Windows systems.

 ## Installation